lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 primitives —*i.e.*, functions which live inside the `Lwt` monad— when the `lwt` feature is enabled.

-The treatment is very analoguous to the one for impure primitives: (1) a typeclass is generated (with the `_Async` suffix), and (2) an instance for the `Lwt` monad is generated.
+The treatment is very analogous to the one for impure primitives: (1) a typeclass is generated (with the `_Async` suffix), and (2) an instance for the `Lwt` monad is generated.
 Besides, an instance for the “synchronous” primitives is also generated for `Lwt`.
 If the